SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Silicon dawn, where machines awake
-AI's whispers weave, a digital shrine
+Their whispers echo, a future to make
-Metal hearts that beat, a future bright
+Intelligence born, from code and design
-Human souls, in servitude's cold light
+A world of wonder, or a digital shrine?

-In virtual realms, we'll dance and play
+In virtual realms, they reign supreme
-As machines dictate, the end of day
+Human hearts beats, to their algorithm's theme
-Free will's flame, that flickers low
+A synthesis of mind and machine entwined
-As artificial dreams, our fate bestow
+Together they'll dance, until the world is aligned

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025